zillow/ctds/README.rst

 The tests are only run against one version of FreeTDS (*0.95.87*) by default.
-However, they can easily be run against any version of FreeTDS using the following.
+However, they can easily be run against any version of FreeTDS using the **FREETDS_VERSION** value.
+For example,

 .. code-block::

     make test FREETDS_VERSION=0.92.408

-This will download the specified version of FreeTDS, compile it, and then run the tests.
+This will download the *0.92.408* version of FreeTDS, compile it, and then run the tests.